-Sometimes, the institutions you apply to ask you for a recommendation letter.
+Sometimes, the institutions you apply to ask you for a official recommendation letter.
 A reference letter explains you and your abilities.
 By whom?
 Buy someone who knows your professional power very well.
 It is not used only for job applications.
-Institutions like universities, colleges, think-tanks want a recommendation when you apply for them, too.
+Institutions like universities, colleges, think-tanks want a formal recommendation when you apply for them, too.
 You can find sample recommendation letter samples in this post.

 What is a recommendation letter?

-A recommendation letter is a letter written by your old senior colleague or your professor in your college to recommend you to a position in a job opening.
+A recommendation letter is a official letter written by your old senior colleague or your professor in your college to recommend you to a position in a job opening.
 When you ask them for a reference, the people who write the letter should be focusing on positive ways of you.
 Because this letter’s goal is to prove to the employer that you are a good match for the position they offer.

 A reliable recommendation will be more beneficial.
-So, the person who writes your reference letter shouldn’t exaggerate your talents.
+So, the person who writes your reference shouldn’t exaggerate your talents.
 Also, the person should mention whether he or she worked directly with you or not.
 Which abilities can be beneficial for the position?
 Also, if you have a related experience to the position with the person who writes your recommendation, please ask him or her to mention it.

-A basic structure for a Reference letter
+A basic structure for a Recommendation letter